- High reactivity with heavy metal ions and extremely low solubility of resulting metal sulfides over a wide pH range.

 - No need to dissolve prior to use as compared to solid material.

 - NSF approved for drinking water treatment.

-- Not regulated by the DOT (Department of Transportation).
+- Not regulated by the Department of Transportation.

-In the case of chromium, Remotox reduces hexavalent chromium to trivalent state which then precipitates as chromium hydroxide in a one-step reaction; therefore, no need for sodium bisulfite, metabisulfite, sulfur dioxide or sulfuric acid.
+In the case of chromium, REMOTOX® reduces hexavalent chromium to trivalent state which then precipitates as chromium hydroxide in a one-step reaction; therefore, no for bisulfite, metabisulfite, sulfur dioxide or sulfuric acid.
 See Overall Effectiveness of Water Treatment Process for Cr(III) and Cr(VI).